AlextheYounga/code-snippets-cli/README.md

   Exit
 ```

+All files are saved in Markdown format to avoid any weirdness of accidentally running the files, or to avoid debuggers picking up errors in these files unnecessarily.

 Once you search by tags, it will compile all files that match those tags into a single stream using less:

 === repo/read_zip_file.py.md ===

 ```py